FreifunkBremen/yanic/README.md

 ## Development
 ### respond
-It send the `gluon-neighbour-info` request and collect them together.
+It sends the `gluon-neighbour-info` request and collects the answers.

-It will send UDP packetes by the multicast group `ff02:0:0:0:0:0:2:1001` and port `1001`.
+It will send UDP packets with multicast group `ff02:0:0:0:0:0:2:1001` and port `1001`.

 ### nodes.Nodes
-It cached the information of the Nodes and will save them periodical to a JSON file.
+It caches the information of the nodes and will save them periodical to a JSON file.
 The current nodes are saved default under `nodes.json`.

 ## Related projects